 Details of the online casino laws vary by state.
 Generally, you’ll need to be at least 21 years or older to play.
 There is no need to be a permanent resident of the legal gaming state, though you will need to be inside state lines where the casino is licensed to play.

-Casino apps include the geolocation technology to verify that you are inside the state borders.
+All legal casino apps include the geolocation technology to verify that you are inside the state borders.

 How online baccarat works